jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-7-checkpoint.md

 >
 > are equal to one another, each being equal to 1, or one whole.
 >
-> 7S.
-We have seen that a fraction whose numerator is equal to the denominator, is equal to unity.
-All fractions therefore whose numerators are less than the denominators, liave a value less than unity ; for if I have a number to divide by another, which is greater than itself, the result must necessarily be less than 1.
-If we cut a line, for example, two feet long, into three parts, one of those parts will undoubtedly be shorter than a foot: it is evident then, that -i is less than 1, for the same reason ; that is, the numerator 2 is less than the denominator 3.
+> **73.** We have seen that a fraction whose numerator is
+> equal to the denominator, is equal to unity.
+All fractions
+> therefore whose numerators are less than the denominators,
+> have a value less than unity; for if I have a number to
+> divide by another, which is greater than itself, the result
+> must necessarily be less than 1.
+If we cut a line, for example, two feet long,
+> into three parts, one of those parts will
+> undoubtedly be shorter than a foot: it is evident then, that
+> ⅔ is less than 1, for the same reason; that is, the numerator
+> 2 is less than the denominator 3.
 >
-> 74'.
-If the numerator, on the contrary, be greater than the denominator, the value of the fraction is greater than unity.
-Thus -I is greater than I, for | is equal to I- together with f.
-Now -Iis exactly 1 ; consequently f is equal to 1 -|- f, that is, to an integer and a half In the same manner, i is equal to 1~, I- to 1~, and |- to 2}.
-And, in general, it is sufficient in such cases to divide the u]")per number by the lower, and to add to the quotient a fraction, having the remainder for the numerator, and the divisor for the denominator.
-If the given fraction, for example, were |4j "^^ should have for the quotient 3, and 7 for the remainder; whence we should conclude that -f | is the same as 3/^^.

-75. Thus we see how fractions, whose numerators are greater than the denominators, are resolved into two members ; one of which is an integer, and the other a fractional number, having the numerator less than the denominator.
-Such fractions as contain one or more integers, are called improperJ'ractions, to distinguish them from fractions proj)erly so called, which having the numerator less than the denominator, are less than unity, or than an integer.

-76. The nature of fractions is frequently considered in another way, which may throw additional light on the subject.
-If, for example, we consider the fraction i, it is evident that it is three times greater than J. Now, this fraction ~ means, that if we divide 1 into 4 equal parts, this will be the value of one of those parts; it is obvious then, that by taking 3 of those parts we shall have the value of the fraction 1.

-In the same manner we may consider every other fraction ;
-for example, -/^ ; if we divide unity into 12 equal parts, 7 of ihose pxu'ts will be equal to the fraction proposed.

-77. From this manner of considering fractions, the expressions numerator and denominator are derived.
-For, as in the preceding fraction -^j the number under the line shews that 12 is the number of parts into which unity is to be divided ; and as it may be said to denote, or name, the parts, it has not improperly been called the denominator.

-Farther, as the upper number, viz.
-7, shews that, in order to have the value of the fraction, we must take, or collect, 7 of those parts, and therefore may be said to reckon or number them, it has been thought proper to call the number above the line the numerator.

-78. As it is easy to understand what A is, when we know the signification of J, we may consider the fractions whose numerator is unity, as the foundation of all others.
-Such are the fractions, IIIIIIII 1 1 I iirf.
-"a?
-T' T' T> ^J y S"' T' To» TT5 TzJ "'^' and it is observable that these fractions go on continually
-diminishing: for the more you divide an integer, or the greater the number ofparts into which you distribute it, the less does each of those parts become.
-Thus, —^ is less than —^ ;
--P^Vo is less than -pi^; and t^^^o is less than -r^, &c.

-79. As we have seen that the more we increase the denominator of such fractions the less their values become, it may be asked, whether it is not possible to make the denominator so great that the fraction shall be reduced to nothing.?
-I answer, no; for into whatever number of parts unity (the length of a foot, for instance) is divided; let those parts be ever so small, they will still preserve a certain magnitude, and therefore can never be absolutely reduced to nothing.

-80. It is true, if we divide the length of a foot into 1000 parts, those parts will not easily fall under the cognisance of our senses ; but view them through a good microscope, and each of them will appear large enough to be still subdivided into 100 parts, and more.

-At present, however, we have nothing to do with what depends on ourselves, or with what we are really capable of performing, and what our eyes can perceive ; the question is rather what is possible in itself: and, in this sense, it is certain, that however great we suppose the denominator, the fraction will never entirely vanish, or become equal to 0.

-81. We can never therefore arrive completely at 0, or nothing, however great the denominator may be ; and, consequently, as those fractions must always preserve a certain quantity, wc may continue the scries of fractions in the
-7Sth article without interruption.
-This circumstance has in- troduced tlic expression, that the denominator must be inJinite, or infinitely great, in oi-der that the Traction may be reduced to 0, or to notliing-; hence the word mfinite m reahty signifies here, that we can never arrive at the end of the series of the above-mentioned //•«c/io?z.y.

-S2.
-To express this idea, according to the sense of it above-mentioned, ,we make use of the sign oo , which consecjuently indicates a number infinitely great; and we may therelbre say, that this fraction ^ is in reality nothing ; because a fraction cannot be i*educed to nothing, until the denominator has been increased to injtnity.

-83. It is the more necessary to pay attention to this idea of infinity, as it is derived from the first elements of our knowledge, and as it will be of the greatest importance in the following part of this treatise.

-We may hei-e deduce from it a few consequences that are extremely curious, and worthy of attention.
-The fraction ^ represents the quotient resulting from the division of the dividend 1 by the divisor cc.
-Now, we know, that if we divide the dividend 1 by the quotient ^, which is equal to nothing, we obtain again the divisor co : hence we acquire a new idea of infinity ; and learn that it arises from the division of 1 by 0; so that we are thence authorised in saying, that 1 divided by expresses a number infinitely great, or go.

-84. It may be necessary also, in this place, to correct tlie mistake of those who assert, that a number infinitely great is not susceptible of increase.
-This opinion is inconsistent with the just principles which we have laid down; for ^ signifying a number infinitely great, and ^ being incontestably the double of -' , it is evident that a number, though infinitely great, may still become twice, thrice, or any number of times greater
+> **74.** If the numerator, on the contrary, be greater than the
+> denominator, the value of the fraction is greater than unity.
+> Thus ³⁄₂ is greater than 1, for ³⁄₂ is equal to ²⁄₂ together with ½.
+> Now ²⁄₂ is exactly 1; consequently ³⁄₂ is equal to 1 + ½, that
+> is, to an integer and a half.
+In the same manner, ⁴⁄₃ is equal
+> to 1⅓, ⁵⁄₃ to 1⅔, and ⁷⁄₃ to 2⅓.
+And, in general, it is sufficient
+> in such cases to divide the upper number by the lower, and
+> to add to the quotient a fraction, having the remainder for
+> the numerator, and the divisor for the denominator.
+If the
+> given fraction, for example, were ⁴³⁄₁₂, we should have for the
+> quotient 3, and 7 for the remainder; whence we should
+> conclude that ⁴³⁄₁₂ is the same as 3⁷⁄₁₂.
+>
+> **75.** Thus we see how fractions, whose numerators are
+> greater than the denominators, are resolved into two members;
+> one of which is an integer, and the other a fractional
+> number, having the numerator less than the denominator.
+> Such fractions as contain one or more integers, are called
+> **improper fractions**.
+On the other hand, **proper fractions** are those
+> whose numerator is less than its
+> denominator, and whose value is consequently less than unity, or than a whole.
+>
+> **76**.
+The nature of fractions is frequently considered in
+> another way, which may throw additional light on the subject.
+> If, for example, we consider the fraction ¾, it is evident
+> that it is three times greater than ¼.
+Now, this fraction ¼
+> means, that if we divide 1 into 4 equal parts, this will be the
+> value of one of those parts; it is obvious then, that by
+> taking 3 of those parts we shall have the value of the
+> fraction 1.
+>
+> In the same manner we may consider every other fraction;
+> for example, ⁷⁄₁₂; if we divide unity into 12 equal parts, 7 of
+> those parts will be equal to the fraction proposed.
+>
+> **77.** From this manner of considering fractions, the expressions numerator
+> and denominator are derived.
+> For, as in the preceding fraction ⁷⁄₁₂ the number under the line
+> shows that 12 is the number of parts into which unity is to
+> be divided; and as it may be said to denote, or name, the
+> parts, it has not improperly been called the **denominator**.
+>
+> Farther, as the upper number, namely 7, shows that, in order
+> to have the value of the fraction, we must take, or collect, 7
+> of those parts, and therefore may be said to reckon or number them, it has been thought
+> proper to call the number
+> above the line the **numerator**.
+>
+> **78.** As it is easy to understand what ¾ is, when we know
+> the signification of ¼, we may consider the fractions whose
+> numerator is unity, as the foundation of all others.
+Such
+> are the fractions,
+>
+> ½, ⅓, ¼, ⅕, ⅙, ⅐, ⅛, ⅑, ⅒, ¹⁄₁₁, ¹⁄₁₂, etc.
+>
+> and it is observable that these fractions go on continually
+> diminishing: for the more you divide an integer, or the
+> greater the number ofparts into which you distribute it, the less
+> does each of those parts become.
+Thus, ¹⁄₁₀₀ is less than ⅒;
+> ¹⁄₁₀₀₀ is less than ¹⁄₁₀₀; and ¹⁄₁₀₀₀₀ is less than -¹⁄₁₀₀₀, etc.
+>
+> **79.** As we have seen that the more we increase the denominator of such
+> fractions the less their values become, it
+> may be asked, whether it is not possible to make the denominator so great
+> that the fraction shall be reduced to
+> nothing?
+I answer, no; for into whatever number of parts
+> unity (the length of a foot, for instance) is divided; let
+> those parts be ever so small, they will still preserve a certain
+> magnitude, and therefore can never be absolutely reduced
+> to nothing.
+>
+> **80.** It is true, if we divide the length of a foot into 1000
+> parts, those parts will not easily fall under the cognisance of
+> our senses; but view them through a good microscope, and
+> each of them will appear large enough to be still subdivided
+> into 100 parts, and more.
+>
+> At present, however, we have nothing to do with what
+> depends on ourselves, or with what we are really capable of
+> performing, and what our eyes can perceive; the question
+> is rather what is possible in itself: and, in this sense, it is
+> certain, that however great we suppose the denominator, the
+> fraction will never entirely vanish, or become equal to 0.
+>
+> **81.** We can never therefore arrive completely at 0, or
+> nothing, however great the denominator may be; and, consequently,
+> as those fractions must always preserve a certain quantity,
+> we may continue the series of fractions in the
+> 78th article without interruption.
+This circumstance has introduced
+> the expression, that the denominator must be infinite, or infinitely great,
+> in order that the fraction may be
+> reduced to 0, or to nothing; hence the word infinite in
+> reality signifies here, that we can never arrive at the end of
+> the series of the above-mentioned fractions.
+>
+> **82.** To express this idea, according to the sense of it
+> above-mentioned, we make use of the sign ∞, which consequently indicates a
+> number infinitely great; and we may
+> therefore say, that this fraction $$\frac{1}{\infty}$$ is in reality nothing;
+> because a fraction cannot be reduced to nothing, until the
+> denominator has been increased to infinity.
+>
+> **83.** It is the more necessary to pay attention to this idea of
+> infinity, as it is derived from the first elements of our knowledge,
+> and as it will be of the greatest importance in the
+> following part of this treatise.
+>
+> We may here deduce from it a few consequences that are
+> extremely curious, and worthy of attention.
+The fraction $$\frac{1}{\infty}$$
+> represents the quotient resulting from the division of the
+> dividend 1 by the divisor ∞.
+Now, we know, that if we
+> divide the dividend 1 by the quotient $$\frac{1}{\infty}$$, which is equal to
+> nothing, we obtain again the divisor ∞: hence we acquire
+> a new idea of infinity; and learn that it arises from the
+> division of 1 by 0; so that we are thence authorised in
+> saying, that 1 divided by 0 expresses a number infinitely
+> great, or ∞.
+>
+> **84.** It may be necessary also, in this place, to correct the
+> mistake of those who assert, that a number infinitely great
+> is not susceptible of increase.
+This opinion is inconsistent
+> with the just principles which we have laid down; for $$\frac{1}{0}$$
+> signifying a number infinitely great, and $$\frac{2}{0}$$ being incontestably
+> the double of $$\frac{1}{0}$$, it is evident that a number, though
+> infinitely great, may still become twice, thrice, or any number of times greater

 #### References